NickEllul/NeuralNetwork/README.md

 ![Numpy](https://miro.medium.com/max/1400/1*cyXCE-JcBelTyrK-58w6_Q.png)

-This is a simple hobby project that uses the python library, Numpy, to implement a Artificial Nerual Network.
+This is a simple hobby project that uses the python library, Numpy, to implement an artificial nerual network.

 ## Features